Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 1. Title
 2. Logical name
 3. An icon
 4. The connection status of any AWS Gateway or API Manager Discovery and Traceability agents that you have connected to the environment.
 MANUAL SYNC will be displayed if there is no agent connected.
-See [Agent environment status](#agent-environment-status).
+See [Agent environment status](#service-synchronization).
 5. Description
 6. Tags
 7. The number of assets, API services, housed in the environment
 8. The user who last modified the environment, and when
 9. The Production/Non-Production status of the environment.
 PRODUCTION indicates that the environment will be used to perform production processing or connect to a non-Axway gateway.
 This usage will be reflected in your entitled quota.
-10. HOSTED indicates that this environment is hosted in the Axway Managed Cloud.
+10. HOSTED indicates that this environment is hosted in the Axway Managed Cloud
 11. Menu with an option to delete the environment

 Click the title or logical name of the environment to view additional details.